-In many cases, owing to the falling back of the tongue at the commencement of stertor, tranquil anæsthesia cannot be obtained without pushing the mandible forward, and in some postures-i.e., with the face to the ceiling-the tongue must also be drawn forward with the tongue clip to keep the airway clear.
+tongue at the commencement of stertor, no tranquil anæsthesia can be obtained without pushing the mandible forward, and in some postures-i.e., with the face to the ceiling-the tongue must also be drawn forward with the tongue clip to keep the airway clear.

-In the surgical stage it is rare to find the eyes still mobile; but in certain subjects there is a tendency towards nystagmus, though, as a rule, this would indicate too light a degree of anæsthesia.
+In the surgical stage it is rare to find the eyes still mobile; but in certain subjects there is a tendency towards nystagmus, though, as a rule, this would indicate too light anæsthesia.

 It is always dangerous to "push" chloroform inhalation in order to obtain greater muscular relaxation.
-Rigidity is often due to inadequate airsupply or the insufficient lapse of time for relaxation to supervene.
+Rigidity is often due to inadequate air-supply or insufficient lapse of time for relaxation to have appeared.

-Having reached a proper degree of corneal reflex action, namely a weakly active upper eyelid, the administrator should state that relaxation may ensue in a few minutes, and then attend to the airway and posture in order to relieve any mechanical tension on the muscles.
-If rigidity persist, he should then try the effect of pushing "open ether " rather than chloroform, to which latter he can afterwards return.
+Having reached a proper degree of corneal reflex action, the administrator should state that relaxation may ensue in a few minutes, and then attend to the airway and posture in order to relieve any mechanical tension on the muscles.
+If rigidity persist, he should then try the effect of pushing "open ether" rather than chloroform, to which latter he can afterwards return.

-Whenever the colour becomes pale and breathing shallow, the lips should be briskly rubbed and the face "dry-shaved" with a rough towel, which has a great effect in stimulating deeper respiration and Chloroform secondarily improving the circulation.
+Whenever the colour becomes pale and breathing shallow, the lips should be briskly rubbed, and the face "dry-shaved" with a rough towel, which has a great effect in stimulating deeper respiration and secondarily improving the circulation.
 Lowering of the head to refill the cerebral vessels has the same beneficial effect.

-There is no doubt that in some persons chloroform requires some slightly stimulant adjuvant, and in those who remain pale and breathing feebly no time should be lost in changing to the $C_2E_3$ mixture or ether.
+There is no doubt that in some persons chloroform requires some slightly stimulant adjuvant, and in those who remain pale and breathing feebly no time should be lost in changing to the C_1E_2 mixture or ether.

-FIG. 25.-THE VERNON HARCOURT CHLOROFORM INHALER.
+FIG. 25.-VERNON HARCOURT'S CHLOROFORM INHALER.

-During operations, preventive measures, such as a change to ether inhalation, warmth, lowering of the head, and saline infusions, should be used to combat depression.
+The author never resorts to the use of strychnia during operations, but relies on preventive measures, such as ether, warmth, posture, and saline infusions, to combat depression.

-CHLOROFORM INHALERS.-The Vernon Harcourt inhaler provides, in sufficient quantity for full and free respiration, a mixture of air and chloroform which is automatically limited to a maximum strength of 2 per cent., and can be diluted at will with additional air down to any smaller proportion.
+CHLOROFORM INHALERS.-Mr. Harcourt's inhaler provides, in sufficient quantity for full and free respiration, a mixture of air and chloroform which is automatically limited to a maximum strength of 2 per cent., and can be diluted at will with additional air down to any smaller proportion.